dawisen/Homework-3/README.md

 # Password Generator

 ## Description:
 This application generates a randomized password including numbers, letters, and symbols of your choice.
 Users are prompted to input what length of password and characters they'd like to include.
-Once all prompts are completed a password is generated into
+Once all prompts are completed a password is generated into the input box

 ## Table of Contents